-Warning: Lust Money & Murder is a book series where every book is the continuation of the previous one.
+Warning: Lust Money & Murder is a book series where every book is the sequel to the previous one.
 If you haven’t read the book series and you are interested in doing so, please return to my review after finishing the previous book because this article contains spoilers from it!

 But “the cat always lands on his feet” (Loc.
 6074), as Cattoretti always said to himself.
 He manages to flee from Italy without being caught by the police and settles in Cyprus, where he lives peacefully for a while under a false identity.
 However, he is afraid that the Russian Mafia — let’s say… an old acquaintance who laundered his counterfeit money — was probably following him.
 The head of the organisation could spill the beans and Cattoretti’s contract killings would surface.
 Because he doesn’t want to be caught and he hopes to seek protection, the Italian criminal goes to Moscow to talk to Yuri Zubov.
 However, things are not that smooth and his life may be at stake…

 As you already noticed, the main events in this book revolve around Georgio Cattoretti, his survival story, his plans to find a hideout and to make a comeback in the criminal world.
 However, the narration also shows the Italian criminal’s cynical relationship with his young submissive housekeeper and accomplice, Lexy.
 They travel to a few European countries and to Russia, where they have some interesting adventures, such as those from Amsterdam.